Mazda Titan: Third generation (1989–2000)

-Fourth generation (2000–2004)
+Fourth generation (2000–2010)

 The fourth generation Titan was launched on May 4, 2000.

 On October 25, 2000, the 1-ton payload Titan Dash was launched, replacing the Bongo Brawny truck.
 In November, CNG powered versions were added to the range.

 On June 24, 2004, the fifth generation of the Titan was launched, built by Isuzu (see below).
 The Titan (from 1.5- to 4-ton payload) became a rebadged Isuzu Elf.
-The 1-ton Titan Dash remained in production.
+The 1-ton Titan Dash remained in production alongside the new variant.
 In December, the Diesel versions adopted the Bongo's DPF-equipped 2.0 litre turbo-diesel engine, in order to meet new short-term emission regulations.
 A driver's seat airbag became standard equipment across the Titan Dash range.

 In August 2007, Diesel versions became compliant with the new long-term emission regulations for compact vans and trucks with a loading capacity of 1 ton or less, due to changes in the compression ratio and DPF capacity.
 The Titan Dash was discontinued in 2010.

 Fifth generation (2004–2007)

-In June 2004, the lighter Titan Dash became the only truck to be built in-house by Mazda, as the fifth generation Titan was an OEM-supplied Isuzu Elf.
-The fourth generation Titan was the last 1.5-4t truck developed by Mazda, and saw an uncommonly short production run of only four years - the production life of a truck in the Japanese market usually being around 10 years.
+In June 2004 the fifth generation Titan was introduced, this version was an OEM-supplied Isuzu Elf.
+The previous generation Titan was the last 1.5-4t truck developed by Mazda, and saw an uncommonly short production run of only four years - the production life of a truck in the Japanese market usually being around 10 years.
+The lighter one-tonne Titan Dash of the previous generation continued to be built alongside the new model.

 The Isuzu-built Titan featured three Diesel options, 3.1 L, 4.8 L and 4.8 L turbo, in addition to LPG and CNG engines.
-4-wheel drive versions and crew cabs were now also available.
+4-wheel drive versions and crew cabs were also available.

-Sixth generation (2007–present)
+Sixth generation (2007–2023)

 In January 2007, the sixth generation of the Titan was launched for the Japanese market featuring a newly designed body, Mazda's auto start-stop system, a new range of engines and lighter body panels.
 The target sales volume was limited to 430 units per month.